 Some of the historical records for underground channel sampling were not well documented.
 Because of this, the underground channel samples have been excluded from influence on the resource estimate contained in this PEA.
-The drillhole database was verified by Doug Willis who is a Telesto employee and Qualified Person for the purpose of Canadian NI 43-101.
 Telesto reviewed 100% of the drillhole database and copies of corresponding assay certificates and found them to be a sufficient representation for determining the accuracy of the database.
 Drillhole collar locations reported on original sheets were also compared to the database information and corrected where necessary.
 No downhole survey information was available from drillhole records.